 Massapequa Park home prices are not only among the most expensive in New York, but Massapequa Park real estate also consistently ranks among the most expensive in America.

-Massapequa Park is a decidedly white-collar village, with fully 86.20% of the workforce employed in white-collar jobs, well above the national average.
+Massapequa Park is a decidedly white-collar village, with fully 87.64% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Massapequa Park is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Massapequa Park who work in office and administrative support (17.77%), management occupations (10.59%), and teaching (10.29%).
+There are especially a lot of people living in Massapequa Park who work in office and administrative support (18.75%), teaching (11.14%), and management occupations (10.02%).

 Also of interest is that Massapequa Park has more people living here who work in computers and math than 95% of the places in the US.

-Massapequa Park is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Massapequa Park is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The citizens of Massapequa Park are very well educated compared to the average community in the nation: 37.18% of adults in Massapequa Park have a bachelor's degree or even advanced degree.
+The education level of Massapequa Park citizens is very high relative to the national average among all cities (21.84%): 38.99% of adults in Massapequa Park have a bachelor's degree or even advanced degree.

 The people who call Massapequa Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Massapequa Park residents report their race to be White, followed by Asian.
 Important ancestries of people in Massapequa Park include Irish, German, Polish, and English.